-Our estimates suggest that the impact of the bilateral immigrant stock on outward FDI is sizable: for a country pair with median common language scarcity at 0.91 (cf. Table 1), the composite effect is 0.21 for the full sample: approximately, a 1 percent increase in the bilateral immigrant stock implies a 0.21 percent increase in the FDI outstock.
+Our estimates suggest that the impact of the bilateral immigrant stock on outward FDI is sizable: for a country pair with median common language scarcity at 0.92 (cf. Table 1), the composite effect is 0.21 for the full sample: approximately, a 1 percent increase in the bilateral immigrant stock implies a 0.21 percent increase in the FDI outstock.
 When residents in the two countries share almost no language skills (common language scarcity = 0.99), the corresponding increase in FDI is 0.27 percent.

 Now we turn to our second language-related hypothesis regarding the impact of immigrants on outward FDI: FDI may be affected by immigrants from third countries who speak the same language(s) as FDI host country residents (our "same language migrants" - Section 3).
 It would be natural to add "same language migrants" to our gravity model exactly in parallel with bilateral migrants, i.e. both on its own and interacted with common language scarcity.
-However, there is too little meaningful variation left when all four migrant-related variables are included.
-With an average of only 5 data points for each country pair and many zeros, our panel data do not permit reliable within-estimates for so many regressors that vary over time and across country pairs.
+However, it turns out that the coefficient estimates become erratic when all four migrant-related variables are included.
+With an average of only 5 data points for each country pair and large numbers of zeros, our panel data apparently do not permit reliable within-estimates for so many regressors that vary over time and across country pairs.